gcanti/tcomb-form-native/README.md

 2. Usability and accessibility for free (automatic labels, inline validation, etc)
 3. No need to update forms when domain model changes

+# JSON Schema support

+You can convert a JSON Schema to a tcomb type thanks to the [tcomb-json-schema](https://github.com/gcanti/tcomb-json-schema) library.

 # Example